Mason-code/p5play-setup/README.md

 ## 3. Write Your p5 Code

-In game.js, add your code, for example:
+Add your code in game.js, for example:

 ```js
 function setup() {